 Pivot Peer Tutors

-Solveig is a junior in the College double-majoring in Economics and Philosophy with a minor in Math.
+Solveig is a senior in the College double-majoring in Economics and Philosophy with a minor in Math.
 She is from all over the U.S. including Nevada, Tennessee, and Washington state.
 Tutoring with the Pivot Program continues her experience teaching financial literacy through Moneythink, debate and stock market investing through SPARK Business Academy.
 By getting to know and work with the Pivot Fellows, she has learned as much about unjust economic and legal systems as she has in her studies.